PangeAI/SCINS/README.md

 `make install`

+To run the tests:

+`make test`

-In your script (although probably the version below is better):
+In your script (although the example that follows this one is probably better):

 ```python
 from rdkit import Chem